centiservice/mats3_site/_docs/C-explore/03-jbang-mats-springconfig.md

 bit that the service isn't running when you start the call: Once it has put the message on the target service's Endpoint queue, it doesn't know or care whether it takes 1 ms, or 2 minutes, to get the reply.

-_(This is a sync setting, and there are typically timeouts involved on the "edges" of the Mats Fabric.
-When running system-internal processes, a delay of days wouldn't matter (except due to business requirements): You could take down the entire system from AWS, and set it back up in Azure, and once you again fire up the different services and the message broker, all 'Mats Flows' would just start up again from wherever they stopped.)_
+_(Timeouts are often involved at the "edges" of the Mats Fabric, as there is usually a human waiting synchronously for the Reply - that's why the MatsFuturizer includes timeout logic.
+On the other hand, in terms of Mats processing and the execution of Mats Flows, a delay of days or weeks is inconsequential, as the messages will simply reside on the broker until they are picked up.
+(However, business requirements might not be as forgiving about such delays!)
+For example, you could dismantle the entire system from AWS, relocate it to Azure, and once the various services and message broker are spun up again, all 'Mats Flows' would simply resume from where they left off, regardless of the elapsed time.)_

 ## Invoke using a Spring Service